Why Orange Should Top Your List of Weekend Getaways

 Parrot Distilling Co

 If you’re after something a little stiffer, let us introduce Orange’s newest alcoholic addition – the new Parrot Gin Distillery.
-Parrot distillery has spent years perfecting its internal quality assurance in order to create a homegrown gin for the ages.
+Parrot Distillery has spent years perfecting its internal quality assurance to create a homegrown gin for the ages.
 Unfamiliar with gin?
-Don’t worry, their knowledgeable and friendly staff will take you on a tour showing the in’s and out of how to make the delicious Gin and tonics we all know and love.
+Don’t worry, their knowledgeable and friendly staff will take you on a tour showing the ins and outs of how to make the delicious Gin and tonics we all know and love.
 These gins are seriously delicious, so take it as a word of warning.
 You might end up 10 deep before you know it, so keep an eye on that consumption.

 Address: 66 Endsleigh Ave, Orange NSW 2800